Integrated Multiscale Domain Adaptive YOLO: Related Work

 Recently, unsupervised domain adaptation has been used to improve the performance of object detection due to domain shift \cite{survey}.
 It attempts to learn a robust object detector using labeled data from the source domain and unlabeled data from the target domain.
 Domain adaptation approaches for object detection can mainly be classified into reconstruction based and adversarial-based solutions \cite{survey}.
 Reconstruction based domain adaptation attempts to improve the performance of an object detector for target domain by using image-to-image translation models \cite{arruda2019cross, lin2019cross,guo2019domain,devaguptapu2019borrow,inoue2018cross}.
 In particular, it utilizes image-to-image translation methods to generate artificial (fake) samples of the target domain from the corresponding source labeled samples.
 Consequently, translating labeled source data into corresponding target data will help in the training of an object detector in a target domain; and this should improve the performance of object detection in that domain.

 In adversarial-based, a domain discriminator is trained to classify whether a data point is from the source or target domain, while the feature extractor of the object detector is trained to confuse the domain discriminator \cite{GANs}.
 Consequently, the feature extractor generates domain invariant features as a result of this training strategy.
 Many adversarial-based domain adaptation methods have been proposed for the Faster R-CNN object detector \cite{chen2018domain, zhu2019adapting,wang2019few,saito2019strong,he2019multi,sindagi2020prior, ifan_AAAI2020,CT2020,PDA2020}.
 The state-of-the-art approach of adversarial-based domain adaptation is Domain Adaptive Faster R-CNN \cite{chen2018domain}.
 Subsequently, many other approaches were proposed.
 For example, He and Zhang \cite{he2019multi} proposed multiple adversarial submodules for both domain and proposal features alignment.
 Furthermore, Zhao \textit{et al.} \cite{CT2020} proposed a collaborative self-training method that can propagate the loss gradient through the whole detection network, and mutually enhance the region proposal network and the region proposal classifier.
 In addition, Xu \textit{et al.} \cite{PDA2020} utilized elaborate prototype representations to achieve category-level domain alignment.
+On the other hand, Zhang \textit{et al.} \cite{zhang2021domain} applied domain adaptation modules in \cite{chen2018domain} to YOLOv4 object detector \cite{yolov3}.